MARData-BU/Tutorials/functional_analysis_gprofiler_tutorial.md

 Research Institute)
 January 7, 2025

-# 1 Introduction to Functional Analysis in Gene Expression Studies {#introduction}
+# 1 Introduction to Functional Analysis in Gene Expression Studies

 In gene expression studies, functional analysis is a critical approach for understanding the biological meaning behind differential gene